MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Library ej.api.Drawing
 ======================

-This library is a Foundation Library which provides additional drawings API.
+This Foundation Library provides additional drawing APIs.
 This library is fully integrated in Display module.
 It requires an implementation of its Low Level API: ``LLDW_PAINTER_impl.h``.
-These functions are implemented in the same CCO as ``LLUI_PAINTER_impl.h``: ``com.microej.clibrary.llimpl#microui-drawings``.
+These functions are implemented in the Abstraction Layer implementation module `com.microej.clibrary.llimpl#microui <https://repository.microej.com/modules/com/microej/clibrary/llimpl/microui>`_.
 Like MicroUI painter's natives, the functions are redirected to ``dw_drawing.h``.
 A default implementation of these functions is available in Software Algorithms module (in weak).
 This allows the BSP to override one or several APIs.

 .. _section_display_implementation: